-New court documents reveal corruption at the Trump inaugural fund went to the very top
+New court documents reveal that corruption at the Trump inaugural fund went to the very top.

 The Trump Presidential Inaugural Committee was swimming in cash, and by the time the festivities had ended, it had raised over $107 million—far more than any other presidential inaugural in history.
-But it also spent money extravagantly, and according to documents recently revealed as part of a lawsuit, staffers were worrying about the bad optics of some of their financial decisions even as they moved forward with them—much of it under the watchful eye of Ivanka Trump.
+But it also spent extravagantly, and according to documents recently revealed as part of a lawsuit, staffers were worrying about the bad optics of some of their financial decisions even as they moved forward with them—much of it under the watchful eye of Ivanka Trump.

-The records made public as part of the lawsuit reveal that there was a real lack of separation between the Trumps as business owners and the Trumps as the incoming First Family.
-Shortly after the 2016 election, as the newly-formed committee was scrambling to organize inaugural events, Rick Gates, the committee’s deputy chairman, received a quote from the Trump International Hotel in Washington for the cost of using the hotel’s ballroom.
+The records made public as part of the lawsuit reveal that there was a real lack of separation between the Trumps as business owners and the Trumps as the incoming first family.
+Shortly after the 2016 election, as the newly formed committee was scrambling to organize inaugural events, Rick Gates, the committee’s deputy chair, received a quote from the Trump International Hotel in Washington for the cost of using the hotel’s ballroom.
 The price tag for the luxury DC establishment, housed in the historic Old Post Office building and owned and operated by the family of the president-elect was huge: $3.6 million for eight days of use, or $450,000 per day.
-Gates emailed Ivanka Trump—who owns a piece of the hotel—to raise his concerns.
+Gates emailed Ivanka Trump, who owns a piece of the hotel, to raise his concerns.

 “First, the cost itself seems quite high compared to other property buyouts for the week,” Gates wrote.
 “Second, I am a bit worried about the optics of PIC [Presidential Inaugural Committee] paying Trump Hotel a high fee and the media making a big story out of it.”

-Note: Correction: An earlier version of this story misidentified Steve Wynn’s role as former finance chair of the Republican National Committee.